KacperNlp/Diamonds-v4/README.md

 * Game sound(Diamonds sound): https://mixkit.co/free-sound-effects/

 ## Technologies
-I used JavaScript, HTML and Sass in this project.
+I used JavaScript, HTML and Sass in this project.<br/>

 status of project: finished